apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

-Define a Network Access Control List (ACL) to control incoming (ingress) and outgoing (egress) traffic between the associated Network Tier and external networks (other Network Tiers of the VPC as well as public networks).
+Define a Network Access Control List (ACL) to control incoming (ingress) and outgoing (egress) traffic between the associated Network Tier and external Networks (other Network Tiers of the VPC as well as public Networks).

 About Network ACL Lists
 ^^^^^^^^^^^^^^^^^^^^^^^